-The story revolves around the character Maskull, who attends a sťance in Hampstead, England.
-After witnessing bizarre events, he is invited by an acquaintance to journey to Tormance, a planet orbiting the double star system of Arcturus.
-Travelling there in a crystal spaceship, Maskull awakes to find himself alone in an utterly alien world.
-Wishing to learn more, he embarks on a journey which takes him through bizarre lands and encounters with beings unlike any on Earth.
+The begins with its protagonist Maskull, who attends a séance in Hampstead, England.
+After witnessing bizarre events, Maskull is invited by an acquaintance to journey to Tormance, a planet orbiting the double star system of Arcturus.
+After traveling there in a crystal spaceship, Maskull awakes to find himself alone in an utterly alien world.
+Wishing to learn more, he embarks on a journey which takes him through bizarre lands and encounters with beings unparalleled by any on Earth.

 - Aliens Speaking English: Justified.
 The inhabitants of Tormance have extra sensory organs that allow them to communicate with outsiders.

 - All Planets Are Earthlike: Completely averted.
 Much space is given to describing the bizarre geography and biosphere of Tormance.
 Twin suns, floating trees and pillars of static lightning are the least of it.

 - The Assimilator: What "sorbing" entails.
 C. S. Lewis found this especially disturbing and worked the idea into The Screwtape Letters, though not by that name.